Purgatorio: Seventh terrace (Lust)

 Shortly before sunset, the poets are greeted by the Angel of Chastity, who instructs them to pass through the wall of fire.
 By reminding Dante that Beatrice can be found in the Earthly Paradise on the other side, Virgil finally persuades Dante to pass through the intense fire.
 After the poets pass through the flame, the sun sets and they lie down to sleep on the steps between the final terrace and the Earthly Paradise.
 On these steps, just before the dawn of Wednesday morning, Dante has his third dream: a vision of Leah and Rachel.
-They are symbols of the active (non-monastic) and contemplative (monastic) Christian lives, both of which are important.
+They are symbols of the active (lay, or secular) and contemplative (monastic) Christian lives, both important.